What we do

 Our service standards

 The PWSS operates according to the principle of doing no harm.
 This approach acknowledges that workplace conduct issues can have a diverse and significant impact on an individual and that the support needed may be influenced by a variety of factors.
-PWSS case coordinators will:
+The PWSS will:

-- Help you connect with appropriate and relevant information, services and support.
+- help you connect with appropriate and relevant information, services and support; and

-All parties to a complaint process will be treated fairly, with appropriate transparency around the process and how it will affect them.
-This includes notifying the subject of a complaint that a formal complaint has been made against them.
+All parties to a complaint process are offered support, treated fairly, with appropriate transparency around the process and how it might affect them.

-Independent workplace reviews will be conducted in accordance with procedural fairness and a party who has an adverse finding made against them will be given an opportunity to comment before the reviewer’s report is finalised.
-All parties will also be advised of internal and external review mechanisms.
+Independent workplace reviews are conducted in accordance with procedural fairness and a person who has an adverse finding proposed against them is given an opportunity to comment before the reviewer’s report is finalised.

-The PWSS will not share your information without your consent.
+The PWSS will not share your information without your consent, unless required to do so by law.
 The PWSS will operate on the expectation that your identity, the identity of the complainant and details about the process remain confidential, in order to promote the integrity of the process and ensure that all parties are safe, supported and afforded fairness.
 In the event that your matter proceeds to an independent workplace review this expectation will be reflected in a good faith confidentiality agreement.

-The PWSS (including investigators who undertake a workplace review) is independent from government, other agencies and departments and from employing parliamentarians, with oversight provided by the Parliamentary Service Commissioner.
+The PWSS is independent from government, Parliamentary Departments, and from employing parliamentarians, with oversight provided by the Parliamentary Service Commissioner.
 The PWSS will act impartially in the resolution of complaints.

-We welcome your feedback of the PWSS, including complaints.
-Understanding your experience is important to us because it helps improve our service and provide better support to parties through the process.
+The PWSS welcomes feedback, including complaints.
+Understanding your experience is important to us because it helps improve our service.

 If you are unhappy with the PWSS we encourage you to speak with your case coordinator in the first instance, so that you can discuss your concerns with them directly.
 You can also choose to provide feedback to another PWSS officer.